THIS WEEK, we are celebrating the launch of a book by an important Native American voice, Warren Petoskey.

 DAVID: And as a child of a boarding-school survivor, you bore those wounds yourself.
 In your book, you write about the spiritual dislocation you felt living mostly disconnected from your Indian culture.
 You had this one aunt, who you write about, who was different.
-She survived the boarding schools and it drove her, I would say from reading your account of her life, into a kind of spiritual isolation where she was seeking—well, how would you describe it.
+She survived the boarding schools and it drove her into a kind of spiritual isolation where she was seeking—well, how would you describe it.

 WARREN: She was seeking some peace in her life.
 She survived Carlisle.
 She was born in 1880 and she saw so much of our history unfold in this country.

 She eventually went to live alone in a cabin.
 She never had a driver’s license.